opencog/opencog/README.md

 which learning and reasoning algorithms are implemented.
-The AtomSpace consists of an in-RAM database, a "query language" aka "pattern matcher", a (ProLog-like) rule system, including forward and backward chainers, and an evaluator for the internal "programming langauge", Atomese.
+The AtomSpace consists of an in-RAM database, a "query language" aka "pattern matcher", a (ProLog-like) rule system, including forward and backward chainers, and an evaluator for the internal "programming language", Atomese.
 This language is not really meant to be used by humans (although, defacto, it is) but rather, it is a language for representing knowledge and algorithms, on which (automated) reasoning and learning can be performed.